dpcunningham/ncc-1701-enterprise-specs/README.md

 Details of this argument are provided in the associated [project wiki](https://github.com/dpcunningham/ncc-1701-enterprise-specs/wiki/A-Lean-Project-Management-Workflow-Based-Entirely-Within-GitHub) (bulletin board), which demonstrates another valuable tool (i.e. organized knowledge collection) for project management in this lean workflow based entirely within GitHub.

 ---

+### Organization

+- Two repositories working in a "baton-race" fashion.
+- Each repository with its own associated project board.

+- Created in this order (GitHub-specific workflow):
+  1. Create the spec repository
+  2. Within the spec repository, create...
+    1. The timeline project
+    2. Tie it back to the spec repository
+  3. Create the code repository
+  4. Within the code repository, create...
+    1. The build project
+    2. Tie it back to the code repository

+---

 ### Resources